elijaa/phpmemcachedadmin/README.md

 # PHPMemcachedAdmin #

 PHPMemcachedAdmin contains critical security bug (up to, and including v 1.3.0) which allows for remote code execution.
-This repository is aimed to increase PMA security by fixing this bug and (optionally) adding login option.
+Version 1.3.1 has this security exploit fixed.

 ### Graphic stand-alone administration for memcached to monitor and debug purpose ###